GMTO/gmt_docs/src/release_notes/release_2/notes.rst

           - Perform database operations on Core Services

-    - Provides default Widgets for rendering of Data IO, Components, Core Service Streams.
+    - Provides default Widgets for rendering of Data IO's, Components, Core Service Streams.

-    - Uses Carbon Web Components as a fundation Design systems.
+    - Uses `Carbon Web Components https://web-components.carbondesignsystem.com/?path=/story/introduction-welcome--page`_ as a fundation Design System.

-    - Support the creation of Data Visualization using Carbon Charts.
+    - Support the creation of Data Visualizations using `Carbon Charts https://charts.carbondesignsystem.com/?path=/story/docs--welcome`_

-    - Includes the Navigator app that allows the integrating of Visualization Plugins from other GMT Software and Control Subsystems.
+    - Includes the Navigator app that allows the integration of Visualization Plugins from other GMT Software and Control Subsystems.